Ilie Ciocan: Background

 In January 1932, at the age of 18, he married Floarea Obogeanu, who was seven years his senior.
 Together they had six children, three daughters and three sons.
-His wife died in 1992, aged 87.
+His wife died in 1992, aged 86.

+Ciocan died in Bratia din Vale in Galicea on 27 May 2026, at the age of 112 years and 351 days.
+After his death, the oldest living veteran of World War II and the oldest living man in Europe was Vitantonio Lovallo of Italy.

 Military service

-Ciocan was drafted into the army at the age of 22, drafted into the 6th Artillery Regiment Pitești in 1935, and sent to the front in 1941.
-He participated in World War II as a machine-gunner and courier on the Eastern Front, in Odessa and the Don elbow, but also went to the Western Front and even as far as Czechoslovakia.
+In 1935, Ciocan began serving in the Romanian army after he was drafted into the 6th Artillery Regiment in Pitești at the age of 22; he was subsequently sent to the front in 1941 as Romania entered World War II.
+He participated in World War II on the Axis side as a machine-gunner and courier on the Eastern Front, in Odesa and the Don Bend, but also went to the Western Front.

-Following orders of general promotion issued after 1990 by the Ministry of National Defense of Romania, Ciocan reached the rank of major.
+Following orders of general promotion issued after 1990 by the Ministry of National Defence of Romania, Ciocan reached the rank of major.

 Health and longevity

 Ciocan could ride a bicycle until 90 years old.
-At the age of 93, he slipped in the snow and broke his leg, and recovered, despite refusing to let the doctors put his leg in a cast.
+At the age of 93, he slipped in snow and broke his leg, and recovered despite prohibiting doctors from putting his leg in a cast.
+He was able to read the newspaper without glasses until he reached the age of 103.

 Ciocan became the oldest living man in Europe following the death of 112-year-old Briton John Tinniswood on 25 November 2024.
-On 16 January 2025, he surpassed the final age of Dumitru Comănescu (1908–2020) of 111 years, 219 days, becoming the oldest validated person ever from Romania.
+On 16 January 2025, he surpassed the national record of 111 years and 219 days set by Dumitru Comănescu (1908–2020), becoming the oldest validated person ever from Romania.